Fuzzwah's Agentic Coding Learnings

 }

-Node-Level Validation: Recursively validates every node in the SQL AST to ensure no disallowed operations sneak through in subqueries or CTEs.
+Then node-level validation, which recursively checks every node in the SQL AST to make sure no disallowed operations sneak through in subqueries or CTEs.

-PostgreSQL’s INSERT … ON CONFLICT (UPSERT) required special attention.
-I had to add three additional node types:
+One thing that needed special attention was PostgreSQL’s INSERT … ON CONFLICT (UPSERT).
+I had to add three additional node types — OnConflictClause, InferClause, and IndexElem — to support queries like:

 INSERT INTO users (id, name, email)